-

 Although there are some decent wet cell, or “flooded” lead-acid batteries, I simply do not put anything in my cars unless it’s AGM at minimum.
 I plan to try a lithium battery at some point.
 But for now, glass mat batteries are very affordable and have done really well for me.
 I simply haven’t needed to replace one.
 However, if I was in need of a new battery, I would explore the options out there for lithium because I really like trying new technology and lithium batteries simply cannot be matched in power and weight savings.

-While AGM and lithium batteries both share the ability to be mounted in any orientation and deliver great power, lithium units are exponentially lighter and recharge very quickly.
+While AGM and lithium batteries both share the ability to be mounted in almost any orientation and deliver great power, lithium units are exponentially lighter and recharge very quickly.
 I’ve seen some lithium options up to 70% lighter than a wet cell acid battery.
 If you’re searching for lightweight components for your build that can last for years, a lithium battery is going to be the right choice.
 People have reported using lithium car batteries for a decade – and the technology is even BETTER now than it was when those units were produced.
 The downside of lithium batteries is that they cost more.
 But when you run the numbers out, they cost almost the same as replacing several cheaper units in that same time period.

 With all of that said, I’m going to share a list of some of my favorite battery brands for your Subaru in no particular order.
 I’ve selected each of these batteries based on personal experience and on the experiences I’ve seen during my time in the commercial auto parts industry.
 This list explores more of the mid to high level batteries available.
 I personally do not use generic battery products and don’t trust them to keep me powered up when I’m a 3 hour drive from civilization.
 I really hope this helps as you begin the process of choosing your next battery.